 THEME ACTION WHY WHEN Work to enhance skills development in the tourism and hospitality sector There are concerns that availability of skilled staff in tourism and hospitality is a threat to the growth and development of the sector and needs to be addressed.
-There are a number of challenges facing business growth in terms of recruitment and retention and it is held to be vital to address this issue with Ongoing held to be vital to address this issue with relevant partners.
+There are a number of challenges facing business growth in terms of recruitment and retention and it is held to be vital to address this issue with relevant partners.
+Ongoing

-Economic Evidence Base - Baseline ReportKey Messages
+Economic Evidence Base - Baseline Report Key Messages